LJungmann/CurtainBreaks/content/docs/projects/curtain_breaks/_index.md

 {{< figure src="assets/Assembling.jpg" caption="*Assembling the wood for the first time*">}}
 {{< figure src="assets/AssemblingStability.jpg" caption="*Adding a top bar for stability*">}}

 When planning how we would solder the cables to our board, we needed to redo our plan several times because we realized that the pins would TODO stick out differently and that we all had different ideas of how to solder it.
-But we also figured that out and we each had and input on what we could improve.
+But we also figured that out and each of us had an input on what we could improve.
 {{< figure src="assets/SolderingPlanning.jpg" caption="*Soldering Planning*">}}

 The lightest bit of fabric we had was a tiny bit see-through but due to the patterns of the fabric it was still sufficient enough to not in an way still see enough through the fabric to keep working.